Reconciliation and its importance

 Furthermore, different acquirers have various practices for sending reconciliation files, for instance via APIs, SFTP or email, and all of these files arrive at different times, based on the payment methods.
 For instance, reconciliation files for transactions based on iDeal and Giropay normally arrive within a few days, while files for credit card transactions arrive weekly or every other week.
 Lastly, the files are often sent in various formats such as Excel, CSV, PDF or even Text, which constitutes another tedious task for merchants of converting the files.
 Evidently, reconciliation files arrive at different time points and in bits, which makes reconciliation even more time consuming and convoluted.

 In conclusion, it is vital to first ensure that reconciliation files are error-free and that you have collected all of your money.
-Moreover, payment reconciliation in itself poses many challenges and it is evident that a higher degree of automation can make the process more efficient.
-Therefore, one first needs a convenient mechanism to gather all of the reconciliation files from different acquirers and payment methods into one place.
+The process in itself poses many challenges and it is evident that a higher degree of automation can make the process more efficient.
+Therefore, one first needs a convenient mechanism to gather all files from different acquirers and payment methods into one place.
 Thereafter, one should adopt a standard format to convert and consolidate all of the dispersed files into a single file.
 This file can now be utilized by the accountants for reconciliation.